mainkoon81/U008-project-PostgreSQL-Cassandra-Tableau/README.md

  - Products
  - Employees

-> Questions to help guide our analysis:
+### Possible Questions to guide our analysis:
+ - 1) Customers_section
- - Where are my customers located?
+   - _Where are my customers located?
+   - _

+ - 2) Suppliers_section
- - What companies supply the majority of the products I sell?
+   - _ What companies supply the majority of the products I sell?
- - Who are my highest performing employees?
+   - _

+ - 3) Products_section
- - What products are growing in terms of sales?
+   - _ What products are growing in terms of sales?
+   - _

+ - 4) Employees_section
+   - _ Who are my highest performing employees?
+   - _